“Urban chic meets rural idyll - a design hotel with gourmet restaurant, bistro, heated pool and spa in a tranquil valley near Pollenca”

 This was once a Jesuit monastery.
 Its olive mill and press still remain, as does the beautiful late-Baroque inner courtyard.
 But things have moved on for worshippers today.
-A shimmering infinity pool now overlooks the valley and double daybeds with wafting muslin drapes line the decking.
+A shimmering heated infinity pool now overlooks the valley, and double daybeds with wafting muslin drapes line the decking.
 Its teakwood spa, chill-out bar and fine restaurant now cater for a different kind of monk: mostly romantics, sometimes with toddler.
 A divine place to unwind.

 - Good location: mountains, beaches and golf are a short drive away, as is nightlife in Pollenca